OBIWOW/OBiWoW-2025/09-Tuesday/galaxy-project-at-uio-combining-the-web-interface-and-power-of-a-high-performance-computer-cluster-fox/README.md

       - Tools (entire set of tools you can use) - LEFT
       - Menu of the selected tool (here you define how to run the tool) - CENTER
       - History (your individual workspace) - RIGHT
 4. Create a new history in the history pannel.
-Click on the + sign in the right upper corner.
+Click on the + sign in the right upper corner and change the name by clicking on the name.
 5. Upload the file `two-column-table.txt` to Galaxy.
 This will be your first dataset in Galaxy-FOX.
 Let's do something with it -:)
 6. SINGLE JOBS - 1
       - Select the tool group `Text Manipulation` and then the tool `Convert delimiters to TAB`